-- Edit > Later (F3): Move all of the selected widgets one later in order among the children of their parent (if possible). - Edit > Group (F7): Create a new FI Group and make all the currently selected widgets children of it. - Edit > Ungroup (F8): Delete the parent group if all the children of a group are selected. - Edit > Show or Hide Overlays (Ctrl+Shift+O): Toggle the display of the red overlays off, without changing the selection.
+Edit > Later (F3): Move all of the selected widgets one later in order among the children of their parent (if possible).

+Edit > Group (F7): Create a new Fl\Group and make all the currently selected widgets children of that group.

+Edit > Ungroup (F8): Move the selected children of a group out of the group and up one level in the hierarchy.
+If all children of a group are selected and moved, the remaining empty group is deleted.

+Edit > Show or Hide Overlays (Ctrl+Shift+O): Toggle the display of the red overlays off, without changing the selection.
 This makes it easier to see box borders and how the layout looks.
-The overlays will be forced back on if you change the selection. - Edit > Show or Hide Guides (Ctrl+Shift+G): Guides can be used to arrange a widget layout easily and consistently.
+The overlays will be forced back on if you change the selection.

+Edit > Show or Hide Guides (Ctrl+Shift+G): Guides can be used to arrange a widget layout easily and consistently.
 They indicate preferred widget positions and sizes with user definable margins, grids, and gap sizes.
 See the "Layout" tab in the "Settings" dialog, Layout Preferences.